Collaborative Unlabeled Data Optimization: Experiments

-\paragraph{Diverse Pre-trained Prior Models.} Given the diversity of prior models, we employ a comprehensive set of pre-trained models, including those trained on ImageNet-1K and CLIP-based models.
-Details of these models are provided in \appref{app:pre-trained}.
-These models are trained using \textit{various training paradigms, datasets, and architectures.} As shown in \tabref{tab:sota_all}, \textit{our method \algopt demonstrates superior performance and training efficiency compared to existing self-supervised learning methods.} Additional experimental results for the optimized data, trained across a wider range of architectures, are presented in \tabref{tab:app_sota_network} within \appref{sec:app_sota_network}. \begin{enumerate}[label=(\alph*), nosep, leftmargin=16pt, itemsep=4pt] \item \textit{Performance:} \algopt significantly outperforms state-of-the-art self-supervised learning methods.
-For instance, it achieves an improvement of 13.6\% and 6.8\% over the leading self-supervised approach BYOL on Tiny-ImageNet and ImageNet-1K, respectively.
-Notably, \algopt demonstrates more significant improvements on larger-scale datasets, such as Tiny-ImageNet and ImageNet-1K, which is particularly advantageous given the current emphasis on large-scale data era. \item \textit{Efficiency:} \algopt demonstrates a substantial reduction in training costs across various datasets.
-Notably, on the Tiny-ImageNet, \algopt achieves a training speed that surpasses BYOL by a factor of approximately $\times 1.94$. \end{enumerate}
+\paragraph{Comparison with SSL Methods.} As shown in \tabref{tab:sota_all}, \textit{our \algopt demonstrates superior performance and efficiency compared to existing self-supervised learning methods.} We also visualize the training dynamic in \figref{fig:training_curves}.
+Specifically, \algopt achieves an improvement of 7.9\% over the leading self-supervised approach BYOL on ImageNet-1K.
+For Efficiency, \algopt demonstrates a substantial improvememt across various datasets.
+Notably, on the Tiny-ImageNet, \algopt achieves a training speed that surpasses the efficient method SimSiam by a factor of approximately $\times 1.94$.

+\paragraph{Comparison with Centralized Optimization.} A key advantage of \algopt lies in its ability to use diverse prior models in parallel, thereby enabling efficient optimization.
+To validate this, we compare \algopt with centralized optimization, where a single model is used to optimize all unlabeled data.
+Specifically, we consider 10 prior models of varying quality on CIFAR-100.
+For the centralized setting, we report the mean performance of these 10 independently selected models to ensure fairness.
+As summarized in \tabref{tab:centralized-cifar100}, \textit{\algopt consistently demonstrates superior efficiency and efficacy}, verifying the benefits of distributed over centralized optimization.
+This improvement arises from the proposed target alignment strategy (\secref{sec:uniform_value}), which leverages high-quality priors to enhance the target distribution of weaker models.

+While one might envision an ideal centralized solution that exclusively employs the best prior model, such an approach is rarely practical in real-world scenarios A major concern is fairness and computational burden, as concentrating all computation on a single party imposes excessive cost and discourages participation.
+Another challenge is privacy, since high-performing models are typically proprietary, and centralizing them may violate ownership or data-sharing constraints.
+In contrast, \algopt collaboratively leverage diverse prior models, achieving competitive performance while substantially reducing the burden on any individual participant.

+\paragraph{Generalizability and Reusability of Optimized Data.} Another key advantage of our optimized data lies in its strong generalizability and reusability: once constructed, it can be directly employed for downstream diverse model training without further modification.
+To evaluate this advantage, we conduct experiments by training a variety of neural architectures on the optimized data and compare the results to a strong baseline, BYOL, which relies on training from scratch on the original unlabeled dataset.
+The results are summarized in \tabref{tab:app_sota_network}.